Several months ago, my therapist mentioned that I displayed some codependent tendencies.

 While there are many causes of codependency, growing up in a dysfunctional, chaotic, or otherwise stressful environment is thought to be a contributing factor.

 For adults in particular, studies show that codependency is often linked to feelings of anxiety, low self-esteem, stress, and depression.
+Those in marginalized communities — gay men and women, as well as queer people as a whole, people of color, disabled people, etc. — who are already at risk for feelings of loneliness may be especially vulnerable to codependent tendencies.

 Only through therapy was I able to realize how lonely codependency was.